 The payment of dividends serves as a quality filter.
 Earnings can be manipulated by clever accountants, but dividends have to be paid in cold, hard cash.
 There’s no room for fudging there.

-Furthermore, there is no better sign of company health than a long history of rising dividends.
+Furthermore, there are few better signs of company health than a long history of rising dividends.
 As the old Wall Street maxim goes: The safest dividend is the one that was just raised.
 And on the other side, slashing a dividend is a major embarrassment for management and tends to infuriate shareholders.
 So you can bet that company boards only raise the dividend when they are confident they will have the cash to back it up.

 For this reason, the Vanguard Dividend Appreciation Index Fund Admiral Shares (VDADX) is one of the very best Vanguard index funds for those looking to invest for the long haul.

-The Vanguard Dividend Appreciation Index Fund tracks the performance of the S&P U.S. Dividend Growers Index, which is composed of U.S. companies that have followed a policy of consistently increasing dividends every year for at least 10 consecutive years.
+The Vanguard Dividend Appreciation Index Fund tracks the performance of the S&P U.S. Dividend Growers Index, which is composed of hundreds of U.S. companies that have followed a policy of consistently increasing dividends every year for at least 10 consecutive years.
 As an additional filter, the index excludes the top 25% highest-yielding eligible companies from the index, as exceptionally high-yielding stocks are often at risk for dividend cuts.
+It also excludes REITs.

 Despite its name, income is not VDADX’s main allure.
-The Vanguard mutual fund’s dividend yield is a very modest 1.7%, not materially higher than that of the S&P 500.
-But it most assuredly is a collection of some of the strongest and most shareholder-friendly dividend growth stocks in America.
+This Vanguard dividend fund yields a modest 1.7%, which isn’t much higher than that of the S&P 500.
+But it most assuredly is a collection of some of the strongest and most shareholder-friendly dividend-growth stocks in America, such as Visa (V), Johnson & Johnson (JNJ) and Walmart (WMT).

 Best ESG Fund: Vanguard ESG U.S. Stock ETF